Vegan Pastry Cream

 Storage Suggestion

 Pour into a bowl and cover tightly with plastic wrap to keep in the moisture and to stop it from developing a skin.
 Store in the fridge for 3-4 days.
+Pastry cream is not suitable for freezing.

-Common FAQs
+FAQs

 Can I flavor this pastry cream with anything else?

-Flavoured liquors are another great way of achieving different tastes.
-Flavoured extracts and essences, rosewater, nut pastes and fruit purees can also be used to obtain an array of other flavors.
+You could make a chocolate version by adding cocoa powder and melted chocolate.
+Espresso powder could be used to create a coffee-flavored pastry cream.
+Flavored liquors are another great way of achieving different tastes.
+Flavored extracts and essences, rosewater, nut pastes and fruit purees can also be used to obtain an array of other flavors.

 Can I use this recipe to make vegan custard?

 Custard and pastry cream are very similar, the main difference being the thickness.
 This recipe can be used for either, although pastry cream is typically thicker than custard.
+If you would like to create a thinner version for a more authentic custard, use less cornstarch.

 Vegan pastry cream in a sauce pan with whisk